-•create PDF, HTML, DOCX, and compiled HTML documentation•edit and update database object comments directly in DB Doc•view inter-object dependencies in your documents•fully customizable documentation layouts•supports PostgreSQL 8.3 to 9.6
+•create PDF, HTML, DOCX, and compiled HTML documentation•edit and update database object comments directly in DB Doc•view inter-object dependencies in your documents•fully customizable documentation layouts•supports all versions of PostgreSQL from 8.3 onwards

 Creating and maintaining timely PostgreSQL database schema documentation can be a tedious, time-consuming, and error-prone chore.
 DB Doc addresses these 3 issues by making it simple to generate accurate and timely PostgreSQL documentation however large and complex your database may be.Let’s take a look at how you can create great looking documentation for your PostgreSQL database in just a few minutes using DB Doc.Once you have downloaded and installed DB Doc on your computer, start the DB Doc application.

 Click on the New documentation project button.
 Enter the relevant details if you plan to use this project again in the future, or in a scheduled job.

 Click on the Next button.
 Enter the details of the PostgreSQL database you want to connect to and create documentation for.

 Click on the Next button.
 DB Doc will then connect to your database and retrieve the schema details.
 Once completed, the schema structure is displayed.
 You can then edit/update the comments for the database objects on this page.

 Click on the Next button once you have completed editing the object comments.
 You can now create your PostgreSQL database documentation in HTML, CHM, PDF, and MS Word formats.
 DB Doc ships with templates so you can create your documents immediately.

 That’s it!
 4 simple steps to creating great PostgreSQL database documentation.
 Download a FREE 14-day trial now and start creating documentation for your plsql databases right away.

 You may want to generate your database documentation frequently without manual intervention.
 DB Doc can do this easily using its command line interface.In the example above, we saved our project as myfirstproject.dpp in the c:\dbdoc\ folder.